Festivals & Events

 The Hida Limited Express leaves from Nagoya every hour, taking about 140 minutes.
 Takayama is also connected to Toyama and Matsumoto by regular trains and highway buses.

 The Takayama Autumn Festival takes place in and around Sakurayama Hachimangu Shrine

 A total of 11 floats are paraded through the town as part of the festival

 The handcrafted floats are so intricately designed that they are likened to the Yomeimon Gate at Nikko Toshogu Shrine

 Every October 9 and 10, tens of thousands of people descend on Takayama's old town for its grand autumn festival.
 A traditional harvest celebration, the festival is about giving thanks while also marking the beginning of preparations for winter.

-The festival features colorful, ornately decorated floats called "yatai."
-Some of the floats are topped with marionettes, and at set times puppeteers cause them to perform traditional dances.
-Usually this happens mid-morning and early afternoon.
+The festival features colorful, ornately decorated floats.
+Some of the floats are topped with marionettes, and at set times puppeteers make them perform traditional dances.
+Usually, this happens mid-morning and early afternoon.
 Processions don't begin until dark.

 For detailed information on where the floats are displayed during the day and for a schedule of the proceedings, drop by one of the local tourist information centers.